shantanuroy04/quant-market/README.md

 # Running the Application

-Start the Streamlit dashboard:
+Start the Streamlit dashboard

 ```bash
 streamlit run main.py
 ```

-After running, open the **local Streamlit URL** in your browser.
+Open the **local Streamlit URL** in your browser.

 ---